Frequently Asked Questions

 Click on your first name.

 Then click on the ‘+new’ button to make your payment.
-Once you make this payment, your patient status will change to ‘Awaiting State Review’.
+Once you make this payment, your patient status will change to ‘Active Conditional’.

 If you don’t see that email, log back on to evs.utah.gov.